 A lesser-known tourist destination in Europe, Albanian Coast was a revelation a decade ago that was waiting to be explored.
 Backpackers discovered this last piece of virgin Mediterranean island and flocked there to set up their campsites.
 You’ll find here fewer crowds and some of the prettiest beaches with crystal clear turquoise water.
-Ksamil, Borsh, Jala and Dhermi are some the best spots in the Coast.
-It is also one of the cheapest countries to explore in Europe especially when it comes to transit and food cost.
+Ksamil, Borsh, Jala and Dhermi are some of the best spots on the Coast.
+It is also one of the cheapest countries to explore in Europe especially when it comes to transit and food costs.

 - Things to do: Hiking, Cable car to enjoy the view of Tirana

 - Travel Tips: Carry hand gel and toilet paper while travelling around